Complexity Classification in Infinite-Domain Constraint Satisfaction: Spatial Reasoning

 Formally, let $\mathfrak A$ be the atomless Boolean algebra, and let $\DR$, $\PO$, $\PP$, $\PPI$, $\EQ$ be the binary relations with the following first-order definition in $\mathfrak A$ (and their intuitive meaning in quotes).

-It is not hard to see that those five relations form a proper relation algebra over the base set $A \setminus \{{\bf 0},{\bf 1}\}$ whose abstract relation algebra is isomorphic to RCC5.
-Moreover, when $\bD$ is the structure that contains all binary relations that are first-order definable in $(A \setminus \{{\bf 0},{\bf 1}\}; \DR, \PO, \PP, \PPI, \EQ)$ (so that we can associate a binary relation from $\bD$ to every element of RCC5 in the natural way), then $\Csp(\bD)$ and the network satisfaction problem for RCC5 are essentially the same problem (in the sense of Section~\ref{ssect:relation-algebras}).
+When $\bD$ is the structure that contains all binary relations that are first-order definable in $(A \setminus \{{\bf 0},{\bf 1}\}; \DR, \PO, \PP, \PPI, \EQ)$ (so that we can associate a binary relation from $\bD$ to every element of RCC5 in the natural way), then $\Csp(\bD)$ and the network satisfaction problem for RCC5 are essentially the same problem (in the sense of Section~\ref{ssect:relation-algebras}).
 The structure $\bD$ has a (1-dimensional) first-order interpretation in $\bA$, and hence is $\omega$-categorical by Lemma~\ref{lem:interpret}.
+It can be shown that the model companion of $\bD$ gives a representation of RCC5.